These Mammals Love the Ocean

 Meet the four types of marine mammals:

 • Hi!
 Scientists call us pinnipeds.
 But you can just call us flipper-footed.
-Our order includes sea lions, walruses, and seals, like yours truly.
+Our order includes sea lions, walruses, and seals.
 We regularly come out of the ocean to rest, breed, and give birth to pups.

 • Welcome to the cetacean club.
 Cetus is Latin for whale.
 But our group of marine mammals also includes dolphins and porpoises.
-To get a membership card you need to have a streamlined, hairless body, no hind limbs, a horizontal tail fin, and a blowhole on top of your head for breathing.
+To get a membership card you need to have a streamlined, hairless body (most of us had a little hair before we were born), no hind limbs, a horizontal tail fin, and a blowhole on top of your head for breathing.

 • I’m a fissiped.
 That’s a fancy way of saying paw-footed.
 “Wait!” you exclaim.
 “A polar bear is a marine mammal?”
 Yessirree!
 It sounds strange, but since I depend mostly on the ocean for food, and spend my life on the sea ice, I am grouped with whales and such.
 Now I’ll admit that like my fellow fissiped, the sea otter, I don’t go out into the open ocean.
 Otter and I spend most of our time near shore.
 He likes to forage for sea urchins in the kelp beds.
 I like to wait for tasty seals on the sea ice.